jnozzi/cocoadev.com/markdown/BeginnerQuestions.md

 ----

 I suggest learning C first.
-Cocoa is based on General/ObjectiveC, which is itself a superset of C, so if you don't know C you need to learn it all at once, which would make for a rather long book.
-You should find you can easily compile C apps with General/ProjectBuilder. -- General/KritTer
+Cocoa is based on ObjectiveC, which is itself a superset of C, so if you don't know C you need to learn it all at once, which would make for a rather long book.
+You should find you can easily compile C apps with ProjectBuilder. -- KritTer

 ----

-I agree with General/KritTer, learning C is a good start.
+I agree with KritTer, learning C is a good start.
 A book that on C that I found very useful (well I must admit it's the only C-book I've read :) is:

 Learn C on the Macintosh (2nd Edition) by Dave Mark